careport/file-formats/patient-roster.md

 assign these tags as attributions for the patient identified in the row.
 Attributions enable end users to segment patient populations in searches, reports, and alerts.

+#### <a name="medicaid-format"></a>Medicaid

+If you provide the patient Medicaid number, you must provide BOTH the identifier and the state associated with the Medicaid identifier.
+The state must be a standard 2 character abbreviation (e.g., `MA.`, `CA`, etc.)